coder/terraform-provider-coder/docs/index.md

 page_title: "Coder Provider"
 subcategory: "Infrastructure"
 description: |-
-    Terraform provider for managing Coder templates, which are the underlying infrastructure for Coder workspaces.
+    Terraform provider for defining Coder templates, which are the underlying infrastructure for Coder workspaces.
 ---

 # Coder Provider